Clan MacPhail: In the lands of Clan Campbell

-Some MacPhails migrated later down to Argyll and integrated with Clan Campbell.
-Various MacPhails are recorded in Campbell lands in the 17th and 18th century, apparently in one incident, after an argument with their neighbors, Macleans, moved inland to Argyll and Glenlyon. e.g. John MacPhail in Auchauaich around 1691.
+Various MacPhails are also recorded in Campbell lands in the 17th and 18th century, apparently in one incident, after an argument with their neighbors, Macleans, moved inland to Argyll and Glenlyon. e.g. John MacPhail in Auchauaich around 1691.
 MacPhails were mainly found in a narrow gorge between Loch Awe and Loch Etive, with a few becoming ship wrights.
 The ferry from Portachoillan was run by Malcolm MacPhail from about 1800, then by his son John MacPhail from 1830 to 1860, then by his sons Neil and John.
+Several MacPhails were among the fencible men enrolled in Glen Lyon by the Duke of Atholl in 1706.